pyeventsourcing/kurrentdbclient/README.md

 ## Synopsis<a id="synopsis"></a>

-The `EventStoreDBClient` class can be imported from the `esdbclient` package.
+The `KurrentDBClient` class can be imported from the `kurrentclient` package.

-Probably the three most useful methods of `EventStoreDBClient` are:
+Probably the three most useful methods of `KurrentDBClient` are:

 * `append_to_stream()` This method can be used to record new events in a particular "stream".
 This is useful, for example, when executing a command in an application